dikortis/LetsTalkETC/Episodes/Episode_15.md

 you're listening to let's talk ETC
 I'm your host karlovy along with my co-host dr. Christian Shepherd suberino
-I want to thank the et Cie does investors miners users and other community members for another great week those of you who are watching on youtube or listening on the podcast the e.t.c newsletter will be in the description below on the YouTube channel which is dr. Christian submarino's youtube channel so the main focus for tonight for today's show is the et Cie development and specification formal verification community we've got a really great guest with us tonight he is
+I want to thank the ETC does
+investors miners users and other community members for another great week those of you who are watching on youtube or listening on the podcast the ETC newsletter will be in the description below on the YouTube channel which is dr. Christian submarino's youtube channel so the main focus for tonight for today's show is the ETC development and specification formal verification community we've got a really great guest with us tonight he is